-Residents: Those who have lived in California as legal residents for at least one year and one day prior to the first day of a new semester or term.
+Residents: Those who have established legal status as a U.S. citizen, permanent resident, applicant for permanent resident status, or possess a visa that does not preclude establishing domicile in the U.S. (Title 5 sec.
+54045) and have lived in California as legal residents for at least one year and one day prior to the first day of a new semester or term.
 Evidence may include at least two of the following: payment of California State income taxes, registering and voting in California elections, obtaining a California driver's license, owning and registering a car in California and more.
-The burden of proof to establish residency is on the student.
+The burden of proof to establish residency is on the student to demonstrate both physical presence in the state of California and intent to establish permanent California residence.
 Residency must be cleared by the end of the fiscal year.
 Additional information may be found at the college website, www.losmedanos.edu.